willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 ## The wake up - Mon

 * **Ride your wave**: Kevin Hart's tips for navigating the highs and lows of your day.
 How are you going to handle your feelings?
+* **Fight procrastination**: The perfect pep talk for a productive day, courtesy of Kevin Hart

 ## The wake up - Tuesday